-under this part. employer shall raisely represent
+under this part. employer shall raisely represent tr

-County Name Fannin County
+County Name

-(Print) (First, M.I., Lasty notified the following test will be arrier Safety Regulations.
+Driver/Applicant Name You are hereby with the Federal Motor Ca (Print) (First, M.I., Last) notified the following test will be a rrier Safety Regulations.

-The test is scheduled Date:
+The test is scheduled Date: Location: Time:

-Check reason for Test Pre-employment Reasonable Suspicion Random /Cause Post
+Check reason for Test Accident Pre-employment Reasonable Suspicion/Ca ause Random ause Post Follow-up

-Accident Return to duty Follow-up

-Appointment instructions /comments:
+Appointment instructions/comments:

-I understand as a conditi identified test is required on of my employment with County, the above
+I understand as a conditio identified test is required. n of my employment with County, the above

-Driver/Applicant's Signat ure Date
+Driver/Applicant's Signatu re Date

 Witnessed by:

 County's Representative Date

-Retain in Employee's confidential file with Human Resources.
+Retain in Employee's confidential file